FCC PUBLIC FILE REPORT

-4. Mentoring/Shadowing Program: in cooperation with the high school, provides high school students a close up working relationship with staff members, giving them information about and encouraging them to consider a career in broadcasting.
-Ryan Erickson shadowed our sports announcer during the 2012 season
+3. Mentoring/Shadowing Program: in cooperation with the high school, provides high school students a close up working relationship with staff members, giving them information about and encouraging them to consider a career in broadcasting.
+Ryan Erickson shadowed our sports announcer during the 2012-2013 season.

 We have elementary, middle school, and high school students do weekly on-air work in conjunction with announcing school news, 4-H activities and other student related activities.
 We participate in the Shadow program where any student from any school interested in careers in broadcasting are invited to participate on the air, shadowing our announcers.

 4. Internet Program: positions will be posted on our Internet web site, the Minnesota Broadcasters Association Job bank website, the EEO 1 website, and careerpage.org when they become available.

 5. On air announcements: letting people or organizations know how to contact us in the event they want to be notified of any job openings we might have during the year.
 We also have contact information on our website.